 An early meet in San Jose and an hour and a half spent sleeping on the bus we arrived at Rios Tropicales HQ.
 After a great local breakfast and a few cups of coffee, we were ready to go!

 Our river guide Roy was very entertaining, keeping us on our toes but at the same time keeping us safe and passing on his own personal knowledge of the sport and this business that has been in his family since he was a child.

 We arrived at the Lodge where we would be exploring the area for a couple of hours and also canopy zip-lining over the river!
 That was a first for me and a different experience to your average canopy tour!

 We hiked over the bridge where there was a beautiful waterfall you could relax in and watch the river flow past.

-We spoke with Rafa Gallo, Co-Founder and President of Rio Tropicales who told us about the projects they have in the area that allow people to enjoy the river and surroundings without loosing touch with their strong conservation values.
+We spoke with Rafa Gallo, Co-Founder and President of Rio Tropicales who told us about the projects they have in the area that allow people to enjoy the river and surroundings without losing touch with their strong conservation values.
 The Lodge itself embodies all they stand for with rustic designs that blend into the surrounding forests like it belongs there.
-The rooms are very comfortable and the rustic simplicity and natural decorations gives the rooms tonnes of charm.
-Most importantly a very comfortable bed to rest on after a day rafting / hiking / horse-riding / canopy zip-lining / canyoning!
+The rooms are very comfortable and the rustic simplicity and natural decorations give the rooms tonnes of charm.
+Most importantly a very comfortable bed to rest on after a day rafting/hiking/ horse-riding / canopy zip-lining / canyoning!